stardist/stardist-docs/docs/faq.md

 If you are using a [pre-trained model](https://github.com/stardist/stardist#pretrained-models-for-2d), it is important to know what kind of images it was trained with to understand if your image data is similar enough.
 In some cases, you can pre-process your images to make them suitable for a pre-trained model (e.g. up/downscaling of the image).

+Note that you can use the optional parameter `scale` when calling `model.predict_instances` instead of manually rescaling your images before prediction.

 #### Is it advantageous to preprocess 3D stacks to adjust the axial resolution?